 Major Requirements for the A.B. and B.S. track in environmental geology.
 Students pursuing either an A.B. or B.S. in geology may opt for a track in environmental geology.
-This track provides a strong background in geology but is designed for students interested in Guilford College Catalog 2018-19
+This track provides a strong background in geology but is designed for students interested in environmental consulting or pursuing graduate study in an environmental field.

-- 1. GEOL 121 Geology and the Environment or GEOL 141 Oceanography 4 credits
+1.GEOL 121 Geology and the Environment or GEOL 141 Oceanography - 4 credits

-- 2. GEOL 122 Historical Geology 4 credits
+2.GEOL 122 Historical Geology - 4 credits

-- 3. GEOL 223 Hydrology 4 credits

-- 4. GEOL 340 Images of the Earth 4 credits

-- 5-6.
-Two courses from the following: 8 credits

-- GEOL 311 Optical Mineralogy (Prerequisite: CHEM 111)

-- GEOL 312 Petrology (Prerequisite: CHEM 112)

-- GEOL 335 Structural Geology

-- GEOL 415 Paleontology

-- 7-8.
-Two elective lab courses 8 credits

-Suggested electives:

-GEOL 230 Environmental Pollution

-GEOL 416 Sedimentology and Stratigraphy
+- 3.GEOL 223 Hydrology 4 credits - 4.
+GEOL 340 Images of the Earth 4 credits - 5-6.
+Two courses from the following: 8 credits - GEOL 311 Optical Mineralogy (Prerequisite: CHEM 111) - GEOL 312 Petrology (Prerequisite: CHEM 112) - GEOL 335 Structural Geology - GEOL 415 Paleontology - 7-8.
+Two elective lab courses 8 credits Suggested electives: GEOL 230 Environmental Pollution GEOL 416 Sedimentology and Stratigraphy